gayyaswa/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 97-110) consisted of a convolution neural network with the following layers and layer sizes.
+Add a final ouput layer of single node so that the network will be trained to output one steering control angle.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

+##### Image Preprocessing

+* The camera are cropped to remove the hood of the car, moutains, lakes and trees by using the top and bottom parameter.
+Cropping is done part of the model so it can be done using GPU to acheive better performance

+* As part of preprocessing the images are normalized and mean centereed to 0.5 which helped reducing the error and improve the training loss

+* The images from the dataset are split between 80% and 20% for training and validation respectively

+##### Steps followed to capture the driving behaviour

+*

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: